I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 Learn the basics so you can “Trust but Verify.”
 That is the goal of this ADHD Roller Coaster’s ADHD Medications Guide, Part I and Part II.

-I posted this in 2010 and will continue to update any critical changes since that time [in brackets].
+I posted this ADHD Medication Guide in 2010 and will try to update any critical changes since that time [in brackets].

 - WHO SHOULD TAKE MEDICATIONS, AND WHY?